gipi/blog/_posts/2020-08-25-javascriptcore.md

 that the most reliable way to compile the code is to use docker and a ``debian:jesse`` base image (I have a Dockerfile in my [repository](https://github.com/gipi/cve-cemetery) for that).

+**Note:** I advice to use the tab completion from the ``gdb`` prompt with a little caution since the number of symbols to parse is so big that causes unresponsiveness from time to time.

 Instead of using a webkit browser is simpler to use the javascript console (``jsc``) directly from the build directory; as a PoC I'll use the saelo's [one](https://github.com/saelo/jscpwn).